xulabs/projects/domain_adaptation/README.md

 Lin, Ruogu, Zeng, Xiangrui, Kitani, Kris, Xu, Min.
 "Adversarial domain adaptation for cross data source macromolecule *in situ*  structural classification in cellular electron cryo-tomograms"

 To run the code, please follow these steps:
 1. Data preparation: Our model is designed for 3D subtomogram data.
-To run the code, you need to prepare source and target data in size as (N,x,y,z) and Label in size as (N,).
+To run the code, you need to prepare source and target data in size as (N,40,40,40) and Label in size as (N,).
 You can see our sample data for details.
+Other input data size may or may not need to modify the network structure to fit in.
 2. Hyperparameter choose: You need to pick up some hyper parameters such as batchsize and learning rate.
 You can use arguments to set up or just modify train.py for them.
 3. Run train.py